jyn514/rfcs/text/0000-stable-rustdoc-urls.md

 ## Item pages will be dependent only on the namespace

-Rust has three namespaces.
+Rust has [three namespaces][Namespace].
 For simplicity, this will only consider items that can be at the module level, since function locals cannot be documented.

 1. The value namespace.
 This includes `fn`, `const`, and `static`.